 - Become a member of your local wildlife and environment trusts (Somerset Wildlife Trust, Cambridge Conservation Forum (CFF), and even the RSPCA) as they often advertise volunteer roles.
 What’s more, speculative applications should never be underestimated.
 I became a member of CFF when a colleague at Durrell recommended I do so.
 I receive newsletters and invites to events.
 They regularly advertise student research and paid roles, and provide links to recent news and articles.

 - This brings me to my final point.
 Just stay in touch with current affairs.
 Keep up to date with the news, get yourself on Twitter (even if you hate the idea, I know I did….do?).
 There is so much research going on out there, there are new discoveries and developments every day!

 Not qualified in natural sciences?

 Don’t worry if you didn’t studied natural sciences at college, you can still contribute.
 Charities and conservation organisations are dependent on their marketing, accounting, and education departments.
-Furthermore, the world of conservation is totally made by it’s volunteers.
+Furthermore, the world of conservation is totally made by its volunteers.
 Practical skills are fundamental on the ground – habitat restoration, construction of nature reserves etc are dependent on these individuals (plus, volunteer jobs could always lead to paid work).
-If your heart is in the right place, and you’re commited then you will always be welcome in the industry!
+If your heart is in the right place, and you’re committed then you will always be welcome in the industry!